data-exp-lab/datasets/README.md

    we're looking at.
  * Any scripts you have that are helpful would be appreciated.

+**README files and scripts do not have to be managed by annex**.
+They can just be managed by regular git.

 Once you've created that, you put the data in your directory and use the `git annex add` command.
 This will add an entry to the annex metadata and it will change the file in the current directory from an actual file into a symbolic